designsecurity/progpilot/docs/CUSTOM_ANALYSIS.md

 ## Restricted function calls

-You could also check the function calls comply the conditions you have defined,
+You can also check if a function call comply with defined conditions,
 for example with this rule you want to check that Twig auto escaping strategy is enabled :

 ```javascript